tulasiram58827/deepform/README.md

 ## Creating the training data

+### Summary
-All training was originally raw PDFs, downloadable from the [FCC website](https://publicfiles.fcc.gov/) but labeled datasets for three different election years correspond to some 20,000 of these PDFs whose tokens have been extracted in this or previous projects.
-For comparison, there are some 100,000 PDFs associated with 2020 alone.
+While all the data (training and test) for this project was originally raw PDFs, downloadable from the [FCC website](https://publicfiles.fcc.gov/) with up to 100,000 PDFs per election year.
+The training data consists of some 20,000 of these PDFs, drawn from three different election years.

-The 20,000 training PDFs from 2012, 2014 and 2020 were OCR'd and the resulting token and geometry data are matched with their labels via a file id called a 'slug'.
-The total training data is a combination of the three label manifests for these three years and .parquet files of each OCR'd .pdf.
-Each label manifest contains a column of document slugs and columns containing labels for each of the fields of interest.
+The first components of the training data are three label manifests for these three election years (2012, 2014 and 2020), each of which contains a column of file IDs (called slugs) from that year and columns containing labels for each of the fields of interest for each document.
+The label manifests for 2012 and 2014 contain additional columns not used in this project.

+The second component of the training data is a set of approximately 20,000 .parquet files, one for each OCR'd PDF.
 The .parquet files are each named with the document slug and contain all of that document's tokens and their geometry on the page.
 Geometry is given in 1/100ths of an inch.

 The .parquet files are formatted as "tokens plus geometry" like this: